Although a nice idea in theory, Big Design Up Front has many problems that I learned the hard way. We should avoid BDUF most of the time.

 - Detailed Agenda of a DDD Big Picture Event Storming - Part 2

 - Detailed Agenda of a DDD Big Picture Event Storming - Part 3

 - 4 tips that will make your DDD Big Picture Event Storming successful

 - Drafting a Functional Architecture Vision with Event Storming and DDD

 - Build or Buy Software?
-Identify your core functional areas with Event Storming and DDD
+Identify your core bounded contexts with Event Storming and DDD

-- Check that core areas have the upper hand with Event Storming and DDD
+- Ensure core contexts have the upper hand with Event Storming and DDD

 - Focus on the Core with Event Storming and DDD Domain Relationships - 1